What were you like as an INFJ child?

 All of us have both introverted and extroverted functions.
 They are just stacked in different orders according to our personality types.
 As you grow older, you will discover the less obvious functions in your stack and you might get confused about your personality or have an identity crisis.

-INFJ as a Child: What Was It Like Growing Up?
+What Was It Like Growing Up as an INFJ Child?

-If you are confused with your personality type, looking at your childhood will be a good way to tell you your personality type.
+If you are confused with your personality type and wondering “Am I an INFJ?“, looking at your childhood will be a good way to tell you your personality type.
 When we are kids, only our dominant and auxiliary functions are visible in our behaviors and preferences.
 We are just naturally good at or prefer certain behavior since birth even when we aren’t taught to do so.

 Your childhood can also help you see how your mind has progressed.